Yang Chun: Campaigns and death

-Yang Chun is appointed as one of the leaders of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly He participates in the campaigns against the Liao invaders and rebel forces on Song territory following amnesty from Emperor Huizong for Liangshan.
+Yang Chun is appointed as a Tiger Cub Patrol Commander of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the attack on Yuling Pass (昱嶺關; near present-day Zhupu Village, She County, Anhui) in the campaign against Fang La, Yang Chun, Shi Jin and four other heroes face the enemy general Pang Wanchun.
-Pang kills Shi Jin with a shot while his archers rain arrows on Yang Chun and the rest, killing all of them.
+During the final campaign against Fang La's rebel forces, Yang Chun and five other Liangshan heroes (Shi Jin, Shi Xiu, Chen Da, Li Zhong and Xue Yong) are assigned to assault Yuling Pass (昱嶺關; near present-day Zhupu Village, She County, Anhui), which is guarded by Pang Wanchun.
+Pang Wanchun kills Shi Jin with a single arrow shot, while his archers rain arrows on Yang Chun and the other four, killing them all.